haguezoum/Messa-Pong/core/game/README.md

 ## Overview

 This project implements a classic Pong game where two players can compete in real-time using WebSockets for communication.
-The game features a full physics system, score tracking, game rooms, and a chat system - all synchronized across different clients.
+The game features a full physics system, score tracking, game rooms, pause/resume functionality, and a chat system - all synchronized across different clients.

 ## Architecture